List of steel Beam Posts-part-3b.

 A solved problem 5.1 from Prof. Fredrick Roland’s book- part 2.

-Use table 3-3 for Ux to select a W section.
+Use AIC Table 3-3 for Use Ix to select a W section.

 Part 1/4 Solved problem 9-9-6: how to find LL?

-The first part of the solution includes determining the lambda coefficients λp-F λr-F, λp-w λr-w for Local buckling for the Flange and the web of the Built-up section.
+The first part of the solution includes determining the lambda coefficients λp-F λr-F, λp-w λr-w for the local buckling of the Flange and the web of the Built-up section.

 Both the flange and web sections are Non-Compact sections since the limiting parameters are less than those of lambda Plastic.